WindMillCode/overide-hashicorp-root-token-invalid-value/BUG_REPORT.md

 1. Go to project root in terminal
 2. Copy paste and run commands in terminal minimal_repro\commands.txt
+3. set a breakpoint on  line 15 in minimal_repro\main.go
 3. Click [Top left of vscode > Run > Start debugging]
 4. access localhost:5001 in the browser if you access it this means the debugger did not work